sscheetz/etsy-python2/README.md

 ## Version History

+### Version 0.4.0
+- Added python 3 compatability
+- Removed EtsySandboxEnv because etsy doesnt seem to have a sandbox env anymore.
+- Fixed broken EtsyOauthClient because etsy now rejects calls including the api_key param when oauth is being used.
+- Replaced simplejson with builtin json, replaced python-oauth2 with requests-oauthlib (python-oauth2 only supports up to python 3.4).
+- Removed the oauth credential retrieval methods from EtsyOAuthClient to make client usage easier.
+- Created EtsyOAuthHelper to make retrieving the etsy oauth credentials easier.
+- Added helpers to make getting oauth credentials from etsy easier.
+- Added basic support for PUT and DELETE methods (which the etsy api didnt have when this was originally written)

 ### Version 0.3.1
 * Allowing Python Longs to be passed for parameters declared as "integers" by the API